-Established in 1966, the Cardiff School of Planning and Geography is a leading international centre for teaching and research in spatial planning and human geography.
+Established in 1966, the School of Planning and Geography is a leading international centre for teaching and research in spatial planning and human geography.
 We are a multi-disciplinary applied human geography and urban studies school; the premier school in the UK for spatial planning research and professionally accredited education.

 What makes us special?